Get insider access

 Build Quality

-Build quality is impressive overall.
+Build quality is impressive.
 The vacuum is made of thick, high-density plastic with a mix of glossy and matte finishes.
 Premium touches abound, including its mop pads, which are made from silver ion cloth, which supposedly has anti-microbial properties.
 There's no door to access the dustbin compartment.
 Instead, the entire top cover is held in place with magnets and can just be lifted off.

 It isn't all good news, however.
 The optional disposable dustbag that can be mounted in its dirt compartment is made from a thin, fragile material that rips very easily.